eklavyabhatia/personal_card/README.md

 # Personal_Card

 Personal Card is a substitue of business card.
-Imagine every time you wanted to give someone your contact details or your business card but you didn't have it on you.
-Well, now you can get them to download your business card as an app.
+Imagine every time you wanted to give someone your contact details or your business card but you didn't have it with you.
+Well, now you can get them download your business card as an app.

 # App_Preview